Kurokesu/ar0234-v4l2-driver/README.md

 Special thanks to:
 - [6by9](https://github.com/6by9) for sharing modded [ar0234 driver](https://github.com/6by9/linux/tree/rpi-6.12.y-ar0234) and [libcamera](https://github.com/6by9/libcamera/tree/ar0234) code.
 - [Will Whang](https://github.com/will127534) for [imx585-v4l2-driver](https://github.com/will127534/imx585-v4l2-driver) repository which was used as the basis for structuring this driver.
-- Sasha Shturma's Raspberry Pi CM4 Сarrier with Hi-Res MIPI Display project, the install script is adapted from the github project page: https://github.com/renetec-io/cm4-panel-jdi-lt070me05000
+- Sasha Shturma's Raspberry Pi CM4 carrier with Hi-Res MIPI Display project.
+The install script is adapted from [cm4-panel-jdi-lt070me05000](https://github.com/renetec-io/cm4-panel-jdi-lt070me05000).